Get answers to all your questions about your credit score and the OneScore app, explained in a simple and easy to understand format.

 A high score increases the chances of getting a loan approved.
 However, each lending institution has its own lending policy which is dependent on many factors.
 Some of them are: Age: Most institutions have an age bracket within which they lend.
 Age represents a degree of financial stability and repayment ability.
 Income requirements and proof: Minimum income requirements vary from product to product.
 A durable product like a mobile phone will have a lower income requirement than that of a home loan.
 Lenders also require income proof such as tax records and bank statements.
 Number of accounts: A high number of accounts indicate that the consumer already has an unreasonable amount of credit.
 Loan Amount applied for: Loan approvals are dependent on the repayment capacity of the individual.
 Higher loan amounts usually mean higher EMI.
 Thus if an institution deems that the EMIs may be too high, the loan may be rejected.
 Status of account: If you have repaid a loan in the past, it aids you in future borrowings.
 More closed accounts enable you for further, better loans.
 Past loan accounts written off with suits filed or settled are red flags for an institution.
 Work Experience: Lenders often visit employment records to assess the capability of the borrower to pay back.
 In many cases, consumers with high scores have been rejected for loans.
 A consumer has the right to enquire about rejection reasons from the institution.

 All the 4 bureaus get the same data from the banks and the score range for their scores is also from 300 – 900 (both inclusive).
 However, the algorithm and scale that they use are their own intellectual property.
-Also, even though the factors affecting the score might be very similar across the bureaus, their exact weightages might change.
-Hence, the different scores across bureau.
+Also, even though the factors affecting the score might be very similar across the bureaus, their exact weightage might change.
+Hence, the different scores across bureaus.

 Having too many credit cards with either high balances or large amounts of credit available can negatively impact risk scores, depending on your overall credit history.

 Every customer is eligible for one free report per year from every bureau.
 These reports contain the credit score along with the financial summary of the individual and can be generated on the bureau’s website.
-Thus an individual can get 4 free reports every year. multiple reports may be generated from the website but at a small cost.
-The Onescore App helps calculate your credit score and keeps you up-to-date with regular reports and advice on how to improve your score, free of cost.
+Thus an individual can get 4 free reports every year.
+The OneScore App fetches your credit score from the bureau and keeps you up-to-date with regular reports and advice on how to improve your score, free of cost.

 On getting your score, you should ask ‘Is this an accurate representation of my payment history?’.
 Read the report in depth and make sure that all the information is precise and correct.
 Any inconsistency or error should be immediately highlighted to the bureau.
 The customer has a right to file a dispute and get it resolved promptly.